 You will have several tests, including an ear exam and a hearing test.
 In certain cases, a

 Talk to your doctor about your medications.
 You may be asked to stop taking some medications up to one week before the procedure.

 The procedure often only requires local anesthesia.
 Your ear and the area around it will be numb.

 A small incision will be made behind the ear.
 Some tissue will be extracted from this area.
 This tissue will then be attached to the eardrum to cover the hole.
 Other materials may be added to hold the graft in place.
 If the bones of the middle ear need to be repaired, then this is done as well.

 A small pack may be left in position in the ear canal.
 The incision behind the ear will be closed with stitches.

 Anesthesia will prevent pain during surgery.
 Pain and discomfort after the procedure can be managed with medications.

 To insure proper healing, avoid the following: Blowing your nose hardSneezingExposing your ear to water—Ask your doctor how to wash your hair and shower for the first few weeks after surgery.FlyingSwimming or divingHeavy weight lifting and straining

 It will take several weeks after surgery to determine if the tympanoplasty was a success.
 Complete recovery takes about 4 weeks.

 It is important to monitor your recovery.
 Alert your doctor to any problems.
-If any of the following occurs: Signs of infection, including fever and chillsIncreasing fluid or foul-smelling fluid draining from the earRedness, swelling, increased pain, bleeding, or discharge from the incision siteLightheadednessPain that you cannot control with the medications you were givenAny new symptoms
+If any of the following occur, call your doctor: Signs of infection, including fever and chillsIncreasing fluid or foul-smelling fluid draining from the earRedness, swelling, increased pain, bleeding, or discharge from the incision siteLightheadednessPain that cannot be controlled with the medications you've been givenNew or worsening symptoms